Nationals, Astros cancel workouts over virus testing delays - WHIZ News

-WASHINGTON (AP) — Baseball’s two World Series teams canceled workouts Monday because of COVID-19 testing delays that one executive worried could endanger the baseball season.
+WASHINGTON (AP) — Baseball’s two World Series teams canceled workouts Monday because of coronavirus testing delays that one executive worried could endanger the season.

 The defending champion Washington Nationals and reigning American League champion Houston Astros each called off training camp practices after not receiving test results from Friday.
 The cancellations come amid delays around Major League Baseball, with some players opting out, and in the aftermath of Nationals reliever Sean Doolittle criticizing slow test results and a lack of some personal protective equipment.